Soviet home front during World War II

 The Soviet home front during World War II refers to measures directed at and executed by citizens of the Soviet Union (USSR) to support the war effort during World War II, including mass mobilisation, expanded industrial production, rationing, evacuation and state propaganda.

 Mobilisation on the home front operated via draft boards and vocational schools.
 Civilians could expect to not only be conscripted into the Soviet military but to also be assigned to factories and labour as-needed, anywhere in the USSR.

 Civilian life was severely affected by food shortages, scarcity of consumer goods and shortfalls in basic supplies; many urban residents endured overcrowded or otherwise inadequate housing as services and supplies collapsed in the occupied and contested regions.
-A centrally administered rationing system allocated food and critical goods to wage earners and dependants, shaping daily consumption, labour allocation and household survival strategies across the USSR.
+A centrally administered rationing system allocated food and critical goods to wage earners and dependents, shaping daily consumption, labour allocation and household survival strategies across the USSR.
 Protracted battles and sieges, such as the Battle of Stalingrad or the Siege of Leningrad heavily impacted life in the embattled cities.

 Authorities organised large‑scale evacuations of industry, specialists and civilians away from front‑line areas in the western USSR, both to preserve productive capacity and to protect populations where possible; these operations were accompanied by propaganda campaigns that sought to sustain morale, encourage labour discipline and frame sacrifice as patriotic duty.